"With great power, there must also come great responsibility."

 - Standalone Scenarios – Standalone Scenario Packs introduce a new scenario, with a new villain and their scheme, to your games of Marvel Champions, complete with its own encounter deck!
 These scenarios are perfect to purchase when you’re looking to take on a new challenge, and discover a different way to play Marvel Champions: The Card Game.

-- Story Boxes – The larger Story Boxes introduce a series of three to five linked scenarios that let you live out your favorite comic book stories!
+- Campaign Expansions – The larger campaign expansions introduce a series of three to five linked scenarios that let you live out your favorite comic book stories!
 These boxes contain both new heroes and villains to expand your game of Marvel Champions!

 However you choose to play, Marvel Champions: The Card Game lets you feel the power of a Marvel hero.
 Can you balance power and responsibility, and save the world in the process?